 Day two would begin much like day one, as Ellie and Scott roused everyone just before dawn, to begin their journey into the astonishing landscape.
 It's not just landscape photographers who think this park is picturesque and stunning, it seems as though car manufacturers are also drawn here.

-Both mornings on our drive to shoot sunrise, we witnessed two different car companies preparing to film or photographer their latest and greatest vehicle offerings.
+Both mornings on our drive to shoot sunrise, we witnessed two different car companies preparing to film or photograph their latest and greatest vehicle offerings.
 Everyone got a kick out of seeing the new BMW, cloaked in a top secret cover, with only a small tear in the windshield, so the driver could maneuver it onto the ramp of the semi truck.
 Cars are fun, but we came here to photograph some amazing landscapes.

 Our sunrise location has swooshes and swirls of red rock, mixed into the paler almost white rock.
 In fact this location has a distinctive swoosh, reminiscent of the popular sports company, whose name rhymes with spike.
 This particular area is rich in colors and textures, so it's easy to spend hours here, however we had more stunning locations to visit, so down the road we went.